JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 end
 ```

-You see that while the direct entropy values of the chaotic and noisy signals change massively with `N` but they are almost the same for the normalized version.
+You see that while the direct entropy values of noisy signal changes strongly with `N` but they are almost the same for the normalized version.
 For the regular signals, the entropy decreases nevertheless because the noise contribution of the Fourier computation becomes less significant.

 ## Spatiotemporal permutation entropy